-- 5.2.1 As this is a measure for 2014/15 and 2015/16 only, the Government is not changing the legislation around the reliefs available to properties.
-Instead the Government will, in line with the eligibility criteria set out in this guidance, reimburse the Council where it uses its discretionary relief powers, introduced by the Localism Act (under section 47 of the Local Government Finance Act 1988, as amended) to grant relief. - 5.2.2 It is for Swale Borough Council to decide on the scheme which they chose to adopt, and decide in each individual case when to grant relief under section 47.
+- 5.2.1 The Government will, in line with the eligibility criteria set out in this guidance, reimburse the Council where it uses its discretionary relief powers, introduced by the Localism Act (under section 47 of the Local Government Finance Act 1988, as amended) to grant relief. - 5.2.2 It is for Swale Borough Council to decide on the scheme which they chose to adopt and decide in each individual case when to grant relief under section 47.